Installing and Configuring Compliance Scanner for PCF

 Navigate to the Ops Manager Installation Dashboard and click Import a Product to upload the product file.

-Click the newly added Compliance Scanner for PCF tile.
+Click the newly added Compliance Scanner tile.

 This section is where you configure expected values for tests and select which set of benchmarks to run.
 To configure your scans: